 Tidal predictions in Satellite Channel are given for Fulford Harbour (7330).
-Tidal differences, referenced on Fulford Harbour, are given for Cowichan Bay (7310); predictions and tidal differences are in Canadian Tide and Current Tables, Volume 5.
+Tidal differences, referenced on Fulford Harbour, are given for Cowichan Bay (7310); predictions and tidal differences are in Canadian Tide and Current Tables.
+Volume 5.

-Tidal streams attain 1 to 2 kn in Satellite 203 Channel.
+Tidal streams attain 1 to 2 kn in Satellite Channel.
 In the vicinity of Cape Keppel the flood sets NW and the ebb SE.

-Point, is marked by an orange square daymark and cable sign.
+204 Submarine cables cross the east end of Satellite Channel from close SW of Beaver Point to Shute Passage.
+The shore end of the cables, SW of Beaver Point, is marked by an orange square daymark and cable sign.
 Another cable crosses Satellite Channel from about 1 mile west of Isabella Island to the north end of Saanich Peninsula, both ends are marked by cable signs.